FAQ

 The default installed Mesa

-is specifically for Imagination GPU rather than AMD GPUs, so we'll need to switch versions here:
+is specifically for Imagination GPU rather than AMD GPUs, so we'll need to switch versions, and enable the GLX extension here:

 dpkg -l | grep 22.3.5+1rockos1+0pvr2 | awk '{print $2"=24.2.3-1"}' | xargs sudo apt install --allow-downgrades -y